 Each year one scholar spends up to three months in a commercial law firm in Singapore.
 A monthly allowance is provided jointly by the host law firm and the Trust.

 A placement of up to 3 months with the European Court of Human Rights.
 The successful scholar will be expected to fit in with the court's timetable as they only take scholars on specific start dates.
 The Trust provides a stipend and will cover travel costs.

 The American Inns of Court Foundation arranges two scholarships in the United States of America.
 These scholarships are available to barristers who practise in any kind of law.
 At the moment the placements are only in Washington DC.
 Successful candidates have the chance to visit the Supreme Court.
 The host law firms can often assist with finding accommodation and the Trust provides the scholar with a stipend to cover living and travel expenses.
 These placements usually take place in September/October and are for 6 weeks.

 The Trust may be able to assist those who have arranged a placement independently.
 If you are considering this option, please contact the secretary of the scheme on 020 7797 8210.
-The closing date for 2012 was 30 November 2011 but enquiries for 2013 placements are welcome.

 Three references are required to support your application.
 One of these should be from either your pupil supervisor or a senior member of chambers.
 Ordinarily an academic and a personal reference are also submitted.
 If you think an alternate reference or two professional references may be more appropriate please call Eamonn O'Reilly on 020 7797 8210 to check if they can be submitted instead.
 A copy of the referee's letter to be forwarded by you can be downloaded here.